 However, this leaves teams with a new challenge to master: not being in the same place and time zone makes it harder to connect to each other on a personal level and harness that elusive team spirit.
 Communication is oftentimes outsourced to written chats or email, leaving the team with little to no room to casually chat on a personal level.
 Also, sensitive topics, such as critiques, are more difficult to express over chat due to possible misunderstandings.

 At yasoon, we experienced all these challenges.
-As an Atlassian Marketplace Top Vendor, our core business is improving workflows, but when one of our founders relocated to the US for several months (the majority of our staff is based in Europe), our own standard processes were interrupted.
+As an Atlassian Marketplace Top Vendor, our core business is improving workflows, but when one of our founders relocated to the US for several months (the majority of our staff is based in Europe), our own standard workflows were interrupted.
 We struggled to maintain the social bonds that had become an important part of our company culture.

-More specifically, our distributed code review workflow was no longer working for us.
+More specifically, our distributed code review process was no longer working for us.
 All of our remote team members work on our IT team, and need constant feedback.
 It was hard to find the right time to talk, written feedback was not as thorough as it should have been, and the team just didn’t feel connected.
 Recognizing this problem, we modified our code review practices to fit to our distributed team, always keeping the agile manifesto in mind: “individuals and interactions over processes and tools.”

 Why was this so important to us?
 Gallup’s 2017 State of the American Workplace study found that the work engagement of remote workers is hindered by a lack of relationships with coworkers.
 The authors suggested that managers must bring a social environment into the digital world.
 So we decided to try doing that with our code reviews.